mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 ![New forest deployment configuration](screenshots/lab-03-01-new-forest-mrtg-local.png)

-This step started the identity activation process for the MRTG domain.
+This initiated the identity activation process for the MRTG environment.

 ---

+### 2. Promoted MRTG-DC01

+The promotion process installed the required domain controller components, created the new forest, and restarted the server.

+After the restart, `MRTG-DC01` operated as the first domain controller for `mrtg.local`.

+---

-### 2. Active Directory Domain Created
+### 3. Confirmed the Active Directory Domain

-After promotion, Active Directory Users and Computers was opened to confirm that the `mrtg.local` domain existed.
+Active Directory Users and Computers was opened to confirm that the `mrtg.local` domain existed.

 ![Active Directory domain created](screenshots/lab-03-02-active-directory-domain-created.png)

-This confirmed that the new Active Directory domain was created successfully.
+This confirmed that the forest and domain were created successfully.

 ---

-### 3. DNS `_msdcs` Service Records Validated
+### 4. Validated DNS Service Records

 DNS Manager was used to review the `_msdcs.mrtg.local` zone.

-The zone contained domain controller service location records required for Active Directory discovery.
+The zone contained the service location records used by systems and services to discover Active Directory domain controllers.

 ![DNS msdcs service records](screenshots/lab-03-03-dns-msdcs-service-records.png)